Impact Training

 7. They work very well in the emotional aspect of your persuasive speech

-9. A story can be the perfect introduction to your topic (remember how I started this post?)
+9. A story can be the perfect introduction to you and your topic.

 10. It can also be a great ending to your speech, sending you audience home on a high.